klmr/box/README.md

 * As of now, there is no support for non-R code or dynamic libraries (but one may of course use facilities such as `dyn.load` and [Rcpp][] to include compiled code).
+* Control over exported and imported symbols is less fine-grained than for packages with namespace for now.
+This is intentional, since modules handle namespaces (via environments) more stringently than packages by default.
+  However, this might still change in the future to allow more control.

 [Rcpp]: http://www.rcpp.org/